-A decrease in appetite or refusal to eat can be a sign of sickness or pain, particularly if it continues for more than one meal and your cat isn’t getting any other food like prey or a meal from your neighbor down the block.
+A cat not eating can be a sign of sickness or pain, particularly if it continues for more than one meal.
+If this is the case, bring your cat to the vet.

 If you have an ethical or medical reason you need to stay with a certain brand of food, see whether it comes in other flavors.
 Think about trying other brands that might provide the same medical or health benefit.
 Your cat might find the change refreshing.

 If you’ve kept your cat’s food in the refrigerator, five to 10 seconds in the microwave will heat it up to about body temperature, and the smell will become attractive to your cat.
 If you don’t have a microwave, try mixing some warm water into the food instead.